pangeo-data/pangeo/_sources/cloud.rst.txt

 Files and Data in the Clouds
 ----------------------------

-Please see the 2i2c documentation on [Files and Data in the Cloud](https://docs.2i2c.org/en/latest/user/storage.html).
+Please see the 2i2c documentation on `Files and Data in the Cloud <https://docs.2i2c.org/en/latest/user/storage.html>`_.

 Dask
 ----